MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 ## Implement an observer class

 Now create a basic implementation for an observer class, by extending the SDK's `FileProfile::Observer` class.
-The observer is instantied and used later, during initialization of the File profile and engine objects.
+The observer is instantiated and used later, by the File profile and File engine objects.

 1. Add a new class to your project, which generates both the header/.h and implementation/.cpp files for you: